wavemaker/docs/learn/on-premise/aws/install/setup-using-cw.md

     [![creating admin user](/learn/assets/wme-setup/wme-portal-setup/creating-admin-user.png)](/learn/assets/wme-setup/wme-portal-setup/creating-admin-user.png)

 - Installation may take 45 mins to 60 mins.
 Please wait and watch on this page for the status until it reached 100%.
-You can tail teh logs by selecting on the logs icon and also can download the logs.
+You can tail the logs by selecting on the logs icon and also can download the logs.

     [![installation process](/learn/assets/wme-setup/wme-portal-setup/installation.png)](/learn/assets/wme-setup/wme-portal-setup/installation.png)